 Researchers and activists reported a significant number of the remaining Romani Holocaust survivors who applied for a pension were denied because of unreasonable administrative barriers raised by the pension offices, problematic standards, lack of knowledge about the Holocaust and Roma, and burdensome requirements.
 According to researchers, despite historical evidence, in hundreds of cases authorities considered that Roma were resettled and not deported, and consequently granted them smaller pensions.

 The law governing legal gender recognition for transgender persons was vague and incomplete.
-In some cases authorities refused legal gender recognition unless an individual had first undergone sex reassignment surgery.
+In some cases, authorities refused legal gender recognition unless an individual had first undergone sex reassignment surgery.
 Access to adequate psychological services was also limited because some psychologists refused to accept transgender patients.

 Although the law provides that HIV-infected persons have the right to confidentiality and adequate treatment, authorities rarely enforced it.
-Authorities did not adopt regulations that were necessary to provide confidentiality and fair treatment, and discrimination against persons with HIV/AIDS impeded access to routine medical and dental care.
+Authorities did not adopt regulations that were necessary to provide confidentiality and fair treatment, and discrimination against persons with HIV/AIDS impeded their access to routine medical and dental care.

 Section 7.
 Worker Rights

 The law provides for the rights of workers to form and join independent labor unions, bargain collectively, and conduct legal strikes.
 Unions can affiliate with regional, national, or EU union federations, but they may affiliate with only one national organization.
-The law prohibits antiunion discrimination and allows workers fired for union activity to challenge in court for reinstatement.
+The law prohibits antiunion discrimination and allows workers fired for union activity to challenge their dismissal in court for reinstatement.
 The law provides for protection of freedom of association and collective bargaining, but unions complained there was little enforcement to protect against violations of these rights.

 Civil servants generally have the right to establish and join unions.
 Employees of the Ministry of National Defense, certain categories of civilian employees of the Ministries of Interior and Justice, judges, prosecutors, intelligence personnel, and senior public servants, including the president, parliamentarians, mayors, prime minister, ministers, employees involved in security-related activities, and president of the Supreme Court, however, do not have the right to unionize.
-Unions complained about the requirement that they submit lists of union members with their registration application.
-Since employers also had access to the list, union officials feared this could lead to reprisals against individual unionized employees, particularly dismissals, hindering the formation of new unions.
+Unions complained about the requirement to submit lists of union members with their registration application.
+Since employers also had access to the list, union officials feared this could lead to reprisals against individual unionized employees, particularly dismissals, and hinder the formation of new unions.

 The law requires employers with more than 21 employees to negotiate a collective labor agreement but provides no basis for national collective labor agreements.
 Employers refusing to initiate negotiation of a collective bargaining agreement can receive fines.
 The law permits, but does not impose, collective labor agreements for groups of employers or sectors of activity.
 The law requires employers to consult with unions on such topics as imposing leave without pay or reducing the workweek due to economic reasons.